A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Variants and Extensions

-Our results can be extended in several ways; for example, computing the $k$-visibility region of a point $q$ inside a polygon $P$, when $P$ is not necessarily simple, and also computing the $k$-visibility region of a point $q$ in presence of a set of segments inside a bounding box in the plane.
-We believe that we have preliminary results to extend the presented algorithms to solve these two problems.
-For the first problem, when the input is a polygon with holes, similarly for each critical vertex $v_i$, we find $e_i(k+1)$ in order to decide if $v_i$ is $k$-visible from $q$ or not.
-If $v_i$ is $k$-visible, there is a window between $e_i(k+2)$ and $e_i(k+3)$ on $qv_i$ (if they exist).
-All the other arguments in algorithm for simple polygons hold for a polygon with holes.
-The only remarkable issues are Lemma~\ref{A'} and the section above for reporting $\partial V_k(P,q)$, in which we walk on $\partial P$ to report the $k$-visible segments of $\partial P$.
-If the polygon $P$ has holes, after walking on the outer part of $\partial P$, we walk on the boundary of the holes one by one and we apply the same procedures for them.
-We should keep in mind that the boundary of some holes may be completely $k$-visible or completely non-$k$-visible.
-In both cases, there is no window on the boundary of these holes.
-For each hole with no window on it, we check that if it is $k$-visible and, if so, we report it completely.
-This leads to the following theorem:
+Our results can be extended in several ways; for example, computing the $k$-visibility region of a point $q$ inside a polygon $P$, where $P$ may have holes, or computing the $k$-visibility region of a point $q$ in a planar arrangement of $n$ non-crossing segments inside a bounding box (the bounding box is only for bounding the $k$-visibility region).
+Concerning the first extension, all the properties we showed to hold for the algorithms for simple polygons also hold for the case with holes.
+The only noteworthy issue is the use of $\partial P$ to report the $k$-visible segments of $\partial P$.
+In the case of polygons with holes, after walking on the outer part of $\partial P$, we walk on the boundaries of the holes one by one and we apply the same procedures for them.
+If there is no window on the boundary of a hole, then it is either completely $k$-visible or completely non-$k$-visible.
+For such a hole, we check if it is $k$-visible and, if so, we report it completely.
+This leads to the following corollary: